bbokyu/Family-Weight-Tracker-App/README.md

 The solo developer of this program (Bryan!) made this to help his own family members lose weight and live healthier and happier lives!

+### User Stories

+- As a user, I want to create and add members to my family
+- As a user, I want to remove certain members or entire the family
+- As a user, I want to view the record of all family members for comparison
+- As a user, I want to add data to my record